-- Residence students: Notify the Director of Campus Housing and Residence Life, Rob Sharman (082 880 7866), or the Hall Coordinator or Warden at the relevant residence.
+Residence students: Notify the Hall Coordinator or Warden at the relevant residence.

-- All Wits students and staff: If on campus, notify Protection Services ol (011 717 4444/6666), and the individual may be referred to Milpark Hospital.
-If the individual is not on campus, the individual should go to the nearest hospital and/or polce station as soon as possible.
+All Wits students and staff: If on campus, notify Protection Services at (011 717 4444/6666), and the individual may be referred to Milpark Hospital.
+If the individual is not on campus, the individual should go to the nearest hospital and/or police station as soon as possible.
 Post-Exposure Prophylaxis should be accessed immediately (but not later than 72 hours).